Guake/guake/README.rst

 - update readme
 - ...
 - FIX all #TODO PORT sections
+- Things to fix after the port
+- - Rename widgets (from _ to -) to match the names used in the settings
+- - Split files in to single class modules

 There is stil lots of work to do.
 The first commit on this branch only gets guake up with one tab open.